swapsCAPS/opencv-head-pose/README.md

 # Playing around with dlib and opencv

+### About
+Experimenting with real time head pose estimation.

 ### Deps (including but not limited to)
 - `pip install --user dlib opencv-python`